brownan/backathon/README.md

 identified by a hash of their contents.
 This has the advantage of inherent deduplication, as two objects with the same contents will only be stored once.

-In this system, there are three kinds of objects: Tree objects, Inode objects, and Blob objects.
+In this system, there are three main types of objects: Tree objects, Inode objects, and Blob objects.
 They roughly correspond to their respective filesystem counterparts.